Sotero Figueroa

-Sotero Figueroa Hernández (1851 - October 5, 1923) was born in Ponce, Puerto Rico.
-He studied at the school of Rafael Cordero in San Juan, and was later known for his work as a journalist, dramatist, speaker and author of biographical essays.
+Sotero Figueroa Hernández (1851 - October 5, 1923) was a Puerto Rican writer and politician.
+He became known for his work as a journalist, dramatist, speaker and author of biographical essays.
 He was also a loyal defender of Puerto Rican and Cuban independence.
 Figueroa died and was buried in Cuba in 1923.

 Early years

 Figueroa was born in the city of Ponce, Puerto Rico, in 1851 and is believed to have studied at the Rafael Cordero school in San Juan.
 In his youth, he was apprenticed to the office of the typographer in the capital printing press of the liberal and Puerto Rican abolitionist, José Julián Acosta, a former student of maestro Rafael Cordero.

 Writing

 Before moving to New York, Figueroa’s first job as a writer in Puerto Rico was in Ramon Marín’s print shop, Establicimiento Tipográphico; there he wrote pieces for La Crónica and El Pueblo and acted as editor of these in Marín's absence.
 Figueroa began a print shop, after moving to New York in 1889; Imprenta America would serve as the publishing house for revolutionary newspapers such as Jose Martí’s La Patria and El Porvernir.
 After the Cuban War of Independence, Figueroa moved to Cuba and often published articles in Cuban newspapers such as El Fígaro, La Discusíon, and La Gaceta.
 He died in 1923 and in 1977 his book, La Verdad De La Historia was published in Puerto Rico posthumously.